spatie/guidelines.spatie.be/content/code-style/css.md

 ### Settings folder

-Settings for colors, breakpoints, typography, etc. You can start small with one `settings.css` and split them up in different files if your variables grow.
+Settings for colors, breakpoints, typography, etc. You can start small with one `settings.css` and split them up into different files if your variables grow.

 ```
 |-- breakpoint.css